-The majority of females employees hold positions in the Central Support teams and the retail sales part of the Group namely; Tubs & Tiles.
-These tend not to be roles in the lower hourly renumeration range (Quartile 1).
+The majority of females employees hold positions in the Central Support teams and the retail sales part of the Group namely, Tubs & Tiles.
+Tubs & Tiles monthly commission payments are considered when calculating the hourly remuneration and means that these roles tend not to be roles in the lower hourly renumeration range (Quartile 1).

-As a result of how the business is structured, Heat Merchants Group is in the situation where our overall gender pay gap is negative.
-This means that female employees are in roles that on average (mean gap) are paid 3% higher than the roles in which males are employed.
-This increases to 25% when looking at part time roles where there is a significantly higher proportion of females (75% of part time employees are female) than males.
+As a result of how the business is structured, Heat Merchants Group is in a situation where our overall gender pay gap is negative.
+This means that female employees are in roles that on average (mean gap) are paid 8.3% higher than the roles in which males are employed.
+This increases to 39% when looking at part time roles where there is a significantly higher proportion of females (73% of part time employees are female) than males.